RECOVER: Toward Requirements Generation from Stakeholders' Conversations: Research Questions and Methods

-\textbf{Data Analysis.} With the requirements extracted by \textsc{RECOVER} and the baseline in hand, we proceeded to compare them against those in the expert-generated oracle.
+\textbf{Data Analysis.} With the requirements extracted by \textsc{RECOVER} and the baseline in hand, we compared them against those in the expert-generated oracle.
 We used the same evaluation metrics as in \textbf{RQ\textsubscript{1.2}}, specifically BLEU \cite{papineni2002bleu}, ROUGE \cite{lin-2004-rouge}, and METEOR \cite{banerjee-lavie-2005-meteor}.
 Additionally, we included two further metrics: Brevity Penalty (BP) and Length Ratio (LR), both defined within the context of BLEU \cite{papineni2002bleu}.
 The inclusion of BP and LR is justified because we are comparing entire corpora of text, i.e., full lists of requirements, rather than individual requirements for each conversation turn.
-More specifically, in \textbf{RQ\textsubscript{1.2}}, the metrics were computed through pairwise comparisons of each requirement with the corresponding oracle requirement.
+More specifically, in \textbf{RQ\textsubscript{1.2}}, \revised{the metrics were computed through pairwise comparisons of each requirement generated by RECOVER for a specific conversation turn with all the requirements in the set of requirements of the corresponding oracle}.
 However, in \textbf{RQ\textsubscript{2}}, we shifted to a corpus-level evaluation, assessing the entire set of requirements as a whole rather than evaluating each requirement individually.
 The reason for this shift is twofold.
 First, the sizes of the lists to compare were different---135 requirements from \textsc{RECOVER}, 31 from ChatGPT, and 28 from their mutual agreement---and a requirement-by-requirement evaluation could lead to misleading results, as it would not account for the varying levels of granularity across the lists.
 Comparing mismatched numbers of requirements could skew the analysis, giving an inaccurate representation of each approach's effectiveness.
 Second, the goal of the evaluation was to capture how closely the entire set of requirements generated by our approach matched the oracle, making a corpus-level evaluation more appropriate.
-In this context, BP and LR are particularly valuable as they provide insights into the conciseness and overall length of the generated requirements lists: BP helps in understanding how concise or verbose the generated lists are compared to the oracle, while LR indicates the proportionate length of the generated list relative to the oracle.
+As such, BP and LR are particularly valuable as they provide insights into the conciseness and overall length of the generated requirements lists: BP assesses verbosity relative to the oracle, while LR indicates their proportional length.